-- Prior to the first time any vehicles and equipment enter a work area, a qualified biologist will perform an inspection for non-native invasive plants (NNIP).
+- Prior to the first time any vehicles and equipment, including hand tools, enter a work area, a qualified biologist will perform an inspection for NNIP.
 All visible soil, plant materials, animal remnants, or any other signs of invasive species on vehicles and equipment will be removed prior to entering the Borel Project site.
 Removal and decontamination requirements of vehicles and equipment will be up to the discretion of a qualified biologist.
 If contamination is small enough to be managed on site, the qualified biologist may approve the decontamination of the vehicle or equipment at a proper staging area with adequate containment.
 Any materials removed at a containment site must be bagged and taken off site.
 If contamination is extensive, the contractor may be required to take the vehicle or equipment to an off-site wash station.
-Additionally, if a vehicle or piece of equipment must leave the v site for any length of time and has been exposed to a different project site or location, it must be re-inspected prior to re-entering the Borel Project site.
-Vehicles and equipment that perform work in known NNIP occurrences during work activities should be cleaned before leaving the site (Measure 27). - If any ESA-listed or CESA-listed species are observed during pre-construction surveys or work activities, SCE will notify USFWS and/or CDFW.
-All ESA-listed and CSA-listed species will be allowed to leave a work area without harassment (Measure 29). - Natural landscape drainage patterns will be maintained (Measure 30). - To prevent unintended or unnecessary impacts, orange barrier fencing or flagging will be erected to clearly define aquatic habitats to be avoided (Measure 31). - SCE or the contractor will develop a SWPPP in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
+Additionally, if a vehicle or piece of equipment must leave the v site for any length of time and has been exposed to a different Project site or location, it must be re-inspected prior to re-entering the Borel Project site.
+Vehicles and equipment that perform work in known NNIP occurrences during work activities should be cleaned before leaving the site.
+The Forest Service will be notified at least five working days prior to equipment being moved on to NFS lands, including information on equipment cleaning (Measure 27). - If any ESA-listed or CESA-listed species are observed during pre-construction surveys or work activities, SCE will notify USFWS and/or CDFW.
+All ESA-listed and CSA-listed species will be allowed to leave a work area without harassment (Measure 29). - Natural landscape drainage patterns will be maintained to the extent practicable (Measure 30). - Impacts to delineated aquatic resources, outside of the Borel Canal, will be limited to the amount necessary to successfully complete all work activities.
+To prevent unintended or unnecessary impacts, orange barrier fencing, or flagging, will be erected to clearly define the aquatic habitat to be avoided (Measure 31). - SCE or the contractor will develop a SWPPP in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
 The SWPPP will include Best Management Practices to reduce or eliminate construction impacts to stormwater runoff (Measure 32). - Work in Lake Isabella will be completed during dry conditions when the lake elevation is at 2,535 feet msl or below (Measure 33).